pact-foundation/pact-js-mocha/README.md

 PactConsumer(PactOpts, function () {

-  // this is wrapped in a beforeEach block
+  // this is wrapped in a before() block
-  // thus it runs before all your verify's addInteraction({
+  // it takes an Array of interactions addInteractions([{
     state: 'i have a list of projects',
     uponReceiving: 'a request for projects',
     withRequest: {